-Food Services - To account for the financial transactions related to the food service operation of Great Oaks.
+Food Services - To account for the financial transactions related to the food service operation of the School District.

-Other Grants - To account for local funds, which are provided to assist Great Oaks with various programs.
+Other Grants - To account for local funds, which are provided to assist the District with various programs.

 Vocational Adult Education - To account for revenues and expenditures involved in upgrading and retraining out-of-school youth and adults for the purpose of improving their skills and knowledge in their current or planned occupation.